 Digestion is achieved by different mechanical and chemical processes.
 The mechanical processes of digestion are accomplished by the buccal cavity.
-The two main functions of the buccal cavity are as follows:
+The two main functions of the mouth and buccal cavity are as follows:

 - Food mastication – It can be achieved with the help of teeth, tongue, and saliva.

-- Lubrication of food – Masticated food substances is converted into the bolus with the help of saliva, which lubricates the food substances.
+- Lubrication of food – Masticated food substances are converted into the bolus with the help of saliva, which lubricates the food substances.

 Chemical processes are achieved by the following enzymes and hormones.